 See Dates for your diary for term dates

 How will my Imperial Horizons module fit in with my timetable?

 Departments have been asked by the College to set aside these times to avoid clashes with your core studies.

 In addition to the class time of two hours a week, you will need to set aside extra time (two to three hours for two-term modules and one hour for one-term modules) for preparation and follow-up activities that will be given in class.
 This is important if you want to make good progress in the module you have chosen.

 How long are the Imperial Horizons modules?

 - Languages modules are 19 weeks long and run over the autumn and spring terms

 - All modules are 20 weeks long and run over the autumn and spring terms

 Please see the Dates for your diary page for further details on the module start and finish dates.

 Where can I get more information?

 How do I decide which module to enrol on?

 There is detailed information about each module on the module description.
 Please see module options for more details.
 You should choose a module in a subject you are interested in.
-If you have any specific queries about a module, you can contact the field leader or the lecturer (who's email address appears on the side of the module description) or come to one of our drop-in days.
+If you have any specific queries about a module, you can contact the field leader or the lecturer (who's email address appears on the side of the module description) or come to our Teams Live event in Welcome Week.

 Languages modules are offered at a range of different levels from complete beginners (Level 1) upwards.
 Please make sure that you are eligible for the language module that you are choosing by checking the pre-requisites chart on the relevant language-specific page which can be found under the module options for your year group.
 If you are in any doubt about your eligibility, please contact the appropriate coordinator.